Indian Culture

-21st century, modern Indian culture is a huge melting pot of time honoured tradition and new age technology, money and western influence.
 Modern business women in suits carry mobile phones down the street next to old women in colourful saries carrying buckets of water on their heads, flash cars parked next to slums, shiny new buildings rise from seas of rubbish and human life while the people who build them make their homes out of plastic bags.
-India is like two opposing universes, where every single little thing has a complete opposite.
-Modern India is changing fast and the combination of ancient tradition, overcrowding, western influence and globalisation have resulted in a striking paradox of overwhelming prosperity and crippling poverty.
-One shooting away at astonishing speed while the other lags behind.

-Indian culture is a huge and complicated mix of things that were and things still to be, in no country in the world are the ancient past, and the far flung future so obvious and prominent.
+Culture in India is a huge and complicated mix of things that were and things still to be, in no country in the world are the ancient past, and the far flung future so obvious and prominent.

-Everyone has their own definition of culture but correct 'Oxford dictionary' definition is "the behaviors and beliefs characteristic of a particular social, ethnic, or age group.
 This is only one definition and everyone defines culture differently, to some it's fine dining and opera, to others it's religion and to others it's heritage.
 The word has taken on so many different meanings that some people will even go as far as to say that is no such thing as 'culture' and/or that the word is completely misleading.
-You'll find some very relevant and expert articles on 'Indian culture' around but I have found them to be stale and dull and that is one thing that culture should not be!
-Follow the links below as I attempt to take you past the monotomy that surrounds the word culture and inject some passion, truth and relevence and into the matter.

 Religion in India